CodingTrain/thecodingtrain.com/content/adding-content-guide.md

 ```

+On the other hand,
-While the `placeholder.[png|jpg]` image is required and will be used as fallback for all tracks that don't have a cover image.
+the `placeholder.[png|jpg]` image is required and will be used as fallback for all tracks that don't have a cover image.